IBM/ios-visual-recognition-app/README.md

 $ pod install
 ```

 Now open the Xcode workspace, `{APP_Name}.xcworkspace`.
-From now on, open the `.xcworkspace` file becuase it contains all the dependencies and configurations.
+From now on, open the `.xcworkspace` file because it contains all the dependencies and configurations.

 If you run into any issues during the pod install, it is recommended to run a pod update by using the following commands: